Black-figure pottery: Production techniques

 The foundation for pottery painting is the vase onto which an image is painted.
 Popular shapes alternated with passing fashions.
 Whereas many recurred after intervals, others were replaced over time.
 They all had a common method of manufacture: after the vase was made, it was first dried before being painted.
 The workshops were under the control of the potters, who as owners of businesses had an elevated social position.

 The extent to which potters and painters were identical is uncertain.
 It is likely that many master potters themselves made their main contribution in the production process as vase painters, while employing additional painters.
 It is, however, not easy to reconstruct links between potters and painters.
 In many cases, such as Tleson and the Tleson Painter, Amasis and the Amasis Painter or even Nikosthenes and Painter N, it is impossible to make unambiguous attributions, although in much of the scientific literature these painters and potters are assumed to be the same person.
 But such attributions can only be made with confidence if the signatures of potter and painter are at hand.

-The painters, who were either slaves or craftsmen paid as pottery painters, worked on unfired, leather-dry vases.
+The painters, who were either slaves or craftsmen paid as pottery painters, worked on unfired, leather-hard vases.
 In the case of black-figure production the subject was painted on the vase with a clay slurry (a slip, in older literature also designated as varnish) which turned black and glossy after firing.
 This was not "paint" in the usual sense, since this surface slip was made from the same clay material as the vase itself, only differing in the size of the component particles, achieved during refining the clay before potting began.
 The area for the figures was first painted with a brush-like implement.
 The internal outlines and structural details were incised into the slip so that the underlying clay could be seen through the scratches.
 Two other earth-based pigments giving red and white were used to add details such as ornaments, clothing or parts of clothing, hair, animal manes, parts of weapons and other equipment.
 White was also frequently used to represent women's skin.